Hussain-Naik/Contacts-App/README.md

     - Add /admin/ to the link provided.
     - Enter your username and password (for the superuser that you have created before).
     - You will be redirected to the admin page.

+## Render Deployment

+### Create Database on Render

+1. Create a new Render account if you don't already have one here [Render](https://render.com/).

+2. Create a new instance of the PostgreSQL database.

+3. Select a name for your database and select the free plan.

+4. Click "Select Region"

+5. Select a region close to you.

+6. Click "Create Instance"

+7. Click on the name of your database to open the dashboard.

+8. Copy the database URL from Connect > External and paste as a string for the os.environ['DATABASE_URL'] variable.

+### Create a new app on Render

+1. Create a new Render account if you don't already have one here [Render](https://render.com/).

+2. Create a new application on the following page here [New Render App](https://dashboard.render.com/), choose **Web Service**:

+3. Select Build and deploy from a Git repository

+4. Search for the repository you created and click "Connect."

+5. Create name for the application

+6. Select the region where you want to deploy the application.

+7. Select branch to deploy.

+8. Select Python 3 as runtime option.

+9. Render build command: `./build.sh`

+10. Render start command: `./start.sh`

+11. Select Free plan.

+12. Add the following environment variables:

+    - Key: DATABASE_URL Value: *************
+    - Key: SECRET_KEY Value: *************

+    *DATABASE_URL value is takes from render dashboard, SECRET_KEY value is takes from your local env.py file, CLOUDINARY_URL value is taken from cloudinary dashboard.*

+13. Create a superuser for your database from your local deployment.

+    ```bash
+        python manage.py createsuperuser
+    ```

+14. Commit and push the changes to GitHub.

+15. Go back to Render and click "Create Web Service."

+16. Wait for the completion of the deployment.

+17. Start using the application